SSA CHANGES DISABILITY LISTINGS FOR BACK CONDITIONS

 The current rules, which have been in place for a number of years, will continue to apply until April 2, 2021.
 However, the new rules, valid on April 2, 2021, will apply to new applications filed on or after April 2, 2021.
 Most importantly, the new rules will also apply to claims that are still pending on or after April 2, 2021.

-It is important to understand the new rules, so that you can provide the correct evidence to the SSA.
+It is important to understand the new rules, so that you can provide the correct medical evidence to the SSA.
 As always, the medical information that the judge sees is what wins the case.
-If you do not have the correct medical evidence, you cannot win your case.
+If you do not have the correct medical evidence, then you cannot win your case.
 This post applies specifically to the changes for back disorders that previously fell under listing 1.02.

 NEW LISTING FOR BACK DISABILITY AND NERVE ROOT IMPINGEMENT – LISTING 1.15

 This listing still applies to those with a herniated spinal disc and neuropathy.
 You may have also heard that your back pain be called a ruptured disc, slipped disc, or degenerative disc disease.
 Herniated discs can cause sciatica.
-Sciatica or neuropathy occurs when pain radiates down the long sciatic nerve running from the lower back into the lower legs.
+Likewise, sciatica or neuropathy occurs when pain radiates down the long sciatic nerve running from the lower back into the lower legs.
 The SSA listings contain all of these medical conditions.

 1.15 Disorders of the skeletal spine resulting in compromise of a nerve root(s) (see 1.00F), documented by A, B, C, and D:

-2. Sign(s) of nerve root irritation, tension, or compression, consistent with compromise of the affected nerve root (see 1.00F2)
+2. Sign(s) of nerve root irritation, tension, or compression, consistent with compromise of the affected nerve root

 D. Impairment-related physical limitation of musculoskeletal functioning that has lasted, or is expected to last, for a continuous period of at least 12 months, and medical documentation of at least one of the following:

-CANNON DISABILITY CAN HELP YOU WIN BENEFITS FOR BACK IMPAIRMENT
+CANNON DISABILITY CAN HELP YOU WIN BENEFITS